 - 1 cup shredded pepper jack cheese

-- 1 medium tomato diced
+- 1 tomato diced

-- 1 cup lettuce finely cut
+- 1 cup lettuce finely shredded

 - 1/4 cup avocado ranch dressing

-Cut zucchini in half, lengthwise.
+- Cut zucchini in half, lengthwise.
 Using a melon baller (or a spoon), scoop out the seeded flesh of each zucchini half, so there is space to stuff them.
-(Don't scoop out all the meat, just the part packed with seeds.)
+(Don't scoop out all the meat, just the softer part packed with seeds.)

-Preheat a cooking pan with vegetable oil.
+- Preheat a cooking pan and add some oil.

-Add ground beef and break it up as much as you can.
+- Add ground beef and break it up as much as you can.
 Cover and cook covered, over medium heat, until about half way done.

-Bake for 20-30 minutes, depending on the size of the zucchini and if you like your zucchini a little crunch or not.
+- Bake for 20-30 minutes, depending on the size of the zucchini and if you like your zucchini a little crunch or not.

-Take them out of the oven and top off each boat with lettuce, tomato and avocado dressing right before serving.
+- Take them out of the oven and top off each boat with lettuce, tomato, and avocado dressing right before serving.